chrislovecnm/bazel-go-example-code/TUTORIAL.md

 Technically we do not need the go binary installed, but we are going to use `cobra-cli` to generate some project code.
 We did not want to add the extract work in bazel to run the binary using bazel.
+A developer, using go, does not need to download the go binary.
+In order to keep a build deterministic bazel and rules_go download go. rules_go require that gcc is installed.

+We are not installing bazel for this tutorial, but are using Bazelisk.
 Bazelisk is a wrapper for Bazel written in Go.
 It automatically picks a good version of Bazel given your current working directory, downloads it from the official server (if required) and then transparently passes through all command-line arguments to the real Bazel binary.
 You can call it just like you would call Bazel.

+Now how about we actually write some code!

 ## The project